Yoyiberto/UOrleans/Data_Fusion/README.md

-# Data Fusion for Mobile Robot Localization (Kalman Filter)
+# Data Fusion for Mobile Robot Localization (Kalman Filer)

 This repository contains projects and exercises focused on state estimation and sensor fusion for localizing a mobile robot in a 2D environment.
 The primary technique explored is the **Extended Kalman Filter (EKF)**, applied to different sensor modalities and fusion architectures.

 ## Summary

-The core objective is to accurately estimate the robot's state, defined by its position `(x, y)` and its heading `θ`, by fusing data from various sensors.
+The core objective is to accurately estimate the robot's state, defined by its position $(x, y)$ and its heading $\theta$, by fusing data from various sensors.
 We use a simple unicycle kinematic model to predict the robot's motion and sensor measurements to correct this prediction.
 The non-linear nature of the measurement models necessitates the use of an Extended Kalman Filter (EKF) rather than a standard Kalman Filter.

 ---